Big-Sands/adhd.ge/articles/contents-en.md

 </div>

 My assumption was that, based on the official statements, the Ministry of Health would have the initiative to negotiate with importers and wholesalers.
-I already knew that the Ministry of Health itself does not import pharmaceuticals.
-It seems strange to me that a patient has to beg importers and wholesalers for a pharmaceutical they require, but it seems that is exactly what we will have to do.
+It seems strange to me that a patient has to beg importers and wholesalers for a pharmaceutical they require.

-I am currently looking for the next course of action according this response.
+~~I am currently looking for the next course of action according this response.~~ There is no progress from my side on the issue at hand.
 If you have any ideas, contact me on the email provided at the bottom of this page.
 If you know someone who is involved in pharmaceutical business, please show them our page.

 Regarding the last paragraph, it does not work.
 You can bring in a maximum 31 days supply in your luggage with appropriate paperwork,